Novacane (song)

-When Nostalgia, Ultra was expected to be released as an EP by Def Jam, "Novacane" was released as the first single, though the EP release was later cancelled.
+When Nostalgia, Ultra was expected to be re-released as a commercial EP by Def Jam, "Novacane" was released as its first single, though the EP's release through the label was cancelled.
 The song peaked at number 82 on the Billboard Hot 100 and entered the top 10 on the Heatseekers Songs chart.
 The song received a music video directed by Australian director Nabil Elderkin released on June 16.
-The highly stylized video shows a long take of Ocean sitting around in a darkly lit room.
+The highly stylized video shows a long take of Ocean sitting in a dimly lit room as he applies lotion.
 Ocean performed the song during a show in New York City with alternative hip hop group OFWGKTA, and during his seven show tour through North America and Europe.
 It was also performed during his fourteen-show North American tour in support of his debut studio album, Channel Orange.

 Background

 "Novacane" was written by Frank Ocean and Victor Alexander with co-writing by Tricky Stewart who also produced the track.
 The song appears on his debut mixtape Nostalgia, Ultra which was released on February 18, 2011.
 When asked by The Quietus if the song drew from his personal experiences, Ocean commented that "I don't do cocaine for breakfast!", a reference to the lyrics from the song.
 He continued, "My kitchen is usually pretty clean, you know.
 But you have fun with the imagery, and for me the whole concept that everything has to be… Like, nobody gets upset with a director when a director's film isn't about his life.
 People think that with a recording artist that shit has to be like a fucking play by play of their whole life, but it's not.
 It's imagery, and a little bit of satire."
 When asked if the song was an R&B track, Ocean replied that he disliked how that in the United States, "if you're a singer and you're black, you're an R&B artist.
 Period."
 Ocean stated that the song does contain R&B influences, though he didn't feel it wasn't entirely one in nature.
-The track was released as a digital download on May 31, 2011 by Def Jam Recordings.
+The track was released as a digital download on May 31, 2011, by Def Jam Recordings.